johnwcowan/pdp8x/arch.md

    The assembler mnemonic is ADDX.

  * If FOPX is 0xA,
-   set FAC to the float value of FAC.
+   set AC to the float value of AC.
    The assembler mnemonic is FFLT.

 Otherwise do nothing.